-The combined contraceptive pill is basically made up of different combinations of synthetic oestrogen and progesterone, which has the effect of mimicking pregnancy, causing the lining of the womb, along with endometrial deposits to shrink.
+The combined contraceptive pill, or mini-pill is basically made up of different combinations of synthetic oestrogen and progesterone, which has the effect of mimicking pregnancy, causing the lining of the womb, along with endometrial deposits to shrink.

 When used to treat endometriosis, it is usually taken continuously.
 It is recommended to take low oestrogen or progesterone only pill, because oestrogen dominance will encourage further development of the endometrial growths.

 It is often prescribed to teenagers and young women with a

 mild form of the disease, and sometimes to women who have recurring ovarian

 Possible side effects

 Sometimes there are side effects when using the birth control pill.
 The more common ones include irregular vaginal bleeding, fluid retention, abdominal bloating, weight gain, increased appetite, nausea, headaches, breast tenderness and depression.

 Nausea and breast tenderness usually settle after 1–2 months of treatment.
 The remaining side effects usually disappear within a few weeks after you stop taking the pill, and you will usually start ovulating and menstruating again within 4–6 weeks of taking the last tablet.